Al-Mahdi

-Abū ʿAbd Allāh Muḥammad ibn ʿAbd Allāh al-Manṣūr (أبو عبد الله محمد بن عبد الله المنصور; 744 or 745 – 785), better known by his regnal name al-Mahdī (المهدي, "He who is guided by God"), was the third Abbasid Caliph who reigned from 775 to his death in 785.
+Abū ʿAbd Allāh Muḥammad ibn ʿAbd Allāh al-Manṣūr (أبو عبد الله محمد بن عبد الله المنصور; 744 or 745 – 785), better known by his regnal name al-Mahdi (المهدي, "He who is guided by God"), was the third Abbasid Caliph who reigned from 775 to his death in 785.
 He succeeded his father, al-Mansur.

+His reign saw great architectural achievements including the expansions and reconstructions of the three holiest mosques in Islam, which included the expansion of the Prophet's Mosque in Medina, the reconstruction of Al-Aqsa Mosque when it consisted of fifteen aisles and a central dome, which is bigger than the current Fatimid-era seven aisles layout, and the expansion of the Masjid al-Haram in Mecca, which saw the greatest expansion until it was surpassed by the modern Saudi expansions.

+Administratively, al-Mahdi expanded the government bureaucracy, promoted the cultural and economic growth of Baghdad, and renewed military campaigns against the Byzantine Empire, culminating in major incursions into Anatolia led by his son Harun that compelled the Byzantines to pay a heavy annual tribute.
+His domestic policies also featured a reconciliation with various political factions and an official inquisition against heretics (zindiq).
+Al-Mahdi died under suspicious circumstances in August 785 in Masabadhan and was succeeded by his son, al-Hadi.

 Early life

-Al-Mahdi was born in 744 or 745 AD in the village of Humeima (modern-day Jordan).
-His mother was called Arwa, and his father was al-Mansur.
+Al-Mahdi was born in 744 or 745 AD in the village of Humayma (modern-day Jordan) to al-Mansur and his principle wife, Arwa.
 When al-Mahdi was ten years old, his father became the second Abbasid Caliph.
-When al-Mahdi was young, his father needed to establish al-Mahdi as a powerful figure in his own right.
-So, on the east bank of the Tigris, al-Mansur oversaw the construction of East Baghdad, with a mosque and royal palace at its heart.
+When al-Mahdi was young, al-Mansur oversaw the construction of Baghdad as a new capital, with a mosque and royal palace at its heart.
 Construction in the area was also heavily financed by the Barmakids, and the area became known as Rusafa.

 When he was 15 years old, al-Mahdi was sent to defeat the uprising of Abdur Rahman bin Abdul Jabbar Azdi in Khorasan.
 He also defeated the uprisings of Ispahbud, the governor of Tabaristan, and Astazsis, massacring more than 70,000 of his followers in Khorasan.
 These campaigns put Tabaristan, which was only nominally within the caliphate, firmly under Abbasid control.
 In 762 AD, al-Mahdi was the governor of the Abbasid Caliphate's eastern region, based in Ray.
 It was here that he fell in love with al-Khayzuran (translates as "bamboo"), a daughter of a warlord in Herat and had several children, including the fourth and fifth future Caliphs, al-Hadi and Harun al-Rashid.
 Around 770 AD (153 AH), al-Mahdi was appointed as Amir al-hajj.
 Al-Khayzuran was gifted to Mahdi by his father.